-Prior to becoming the interim vice chancellor, Nesbitt served as Associate Vice Chancellor for Strategic Technologies and Alliances, advancing the UC Davis Health System's excellence in telemedicine.
-Nesbitt is internationally known and highly regarded as a pioneer in using telecommunications technology to deliver a broad spectrum of health-care services and health professional education in rural areas.
-He established UC Davis' first telehealth link in 1992, and, today, UC Davis' Center for Health and Technology is recognized as a global leader in using telehealth and distance learning to meet the needs of populations in remote and underserved regions.
+Dr. Nesbitt is internationally known and highly regarded as a pioneer in using telecommunications technology to deliver a broad spectrum of health-care services and health professional education in rural areas.
+He established UC Davis' first telehealth link in 1992.
+Today, thanks to his work, UC Davis (with its Center for Health and Technology) is recognized as a global leader in using telehealth and distance learning to meet the needs of populations in remote and underserved regions.

-Nesbitt has led development of UC Davis' PRIME programs, which prepare physicians to serve in rural and underserved urban areas.
-A popular teacher and mentor, Nesbitt is active in bringing excellent education to students at the undergraduate and graduate professional levels.
-He played a significant role in establishing UC Davis' Center for Virtual Care, a training resource for students and working professionals throughout the region, and leads UC Davis' nationally recognized Continuing Medical Education programs.
+Dr. Nesbitt has led development of UC Davis' PRIME programs, which prepare physicians to serve in rural and underserved urban areas, and played a significant role in establishing UC Davis' Center for Virtual Care, a training resource for students and working professionals throughout the region.

 Together with leaders of the National Cancer Institute-designated Cancer Center, Nesbitt launched the UC Davis' Cancer Care Network, bringing advanced cancer care and the latest clinical research to Northern California's rural communities, as well as a robust telehealth program that brings UC Davis clinical expertise to patients in dozens of hospitals, clinics and even farm-labor camps throughout the state.